openharmony/docs/en/application-dev/ui/ui-ts-building-category-grid-layout.md

     }
     ```

 5. Add the  **@State**  decorator.
 After you click the switch tab in the upper right corner, the page does not change.
 This is because the  **showList**  does not have state data and its change does not trigger the page refresh.
 You need to add the  **@State**  decorator to make it state data.
-The change of the  **@State**  decorator will cause the component where the decorator is located to be re-rendered.
+The change of the  **@State**  decorator will cause re-rendering of the component where the decorator is located.

     ```
     @Entry